boomcamp/WP-Final-Project/README.md

 # Email and push notification

-* Push notification message should appear to HR personnel and Line managers page.
+* Push notification message should appear to HR personnel and approving managers page.

-* After submiting a notification email should be received by the line managers informing about the leave request.
+* After submiting a notification email should be received by the approving managers informing about the leave request.

 * After approving a notification email should be received by the requester informing that leave request has been approved.

-* When line managers reject a request a notification email should be sent to the requester informing about the reason for reject.
+* When approving managers reject a request a notification email should be sent to the requester informing about the reason for reject.

 ## Url